amannj/comtradeRggregator/README.md

 `download_Comtrade()` data query.
 In other words, if new data becomes available and is documented in the [official Comtrade data availability file](https://comtrade.un.org/data/da), `comtradeRggregator` will use this information no later than 24 hours after its publication.
+The Comtrade Data Availability file can be accessed locally (file name `Comtrade_DA`); more information on the file can be obtained typing `?Comtrade_DA`.

 #### Extraction of monthly trade data